Integer

 var propertyName: Int

-You can customize the minimum and maximum images using the parameter.
+You can customize the minimum and maximum images using the icon parameter.
 If restart is true, then the app will be restarted if the property value changes.

 Swift example